MajestikButter/MBCore-GameTest-Module/README.md

 A set of scripts aimed to make some things easier with the GameTest Framework.

+If you're just starting out with the GameTest Framework, there's a neat [Starter Pack](https://github.com/Bedrock-OSS/gametest-starter-project) available.

 ## Pre-requisites

 - Minecraft Bedrock Edition